 You can be seriously hurt if your shoulder belt is too loose.
 In a crash, you would move forward too much, which could increase injury.
 The shoulder belt should fit against your body.
-Question: What is wrong with this?

 The lap belt is too loose.
 It will not give nearly as much protection this way.